French Literature, MA

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.

-Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in French from a regionally accredited institution.
+Applicants must have earned a bachelor's or master's degree in French from a regionally accredited institution.

-Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA (scale is 4.00 = "A") in an applicable master's degree program.
+Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program or a minimum cumulative GPA (scale is 4.00 = "A") in an applicable master's degree program.

 All applicants must submit: